Payment Options for Mental Health Care

 1. What are my mental health benefits?

-2. How many visits are authorized, and what is my co-pay and/or deductible?
+2. What is my co-pay and/or deductible?

 4. Is the therapist I want to see covered by my plan?